I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-well you don't need a hundred million to do that because you're doing it every day multiple times over and so yeah so yeah like that's exactly right yeah so couldn't
+Well, **you don't need 100 million** to do that because you're doing it every day, multiple times over.
+So, yeah — so yeah, that's exactly right.
+Yeah, so couldn't...

 Shaan Puri

-you have just applied your brain to like buying hvac companies as like private equity and gotten better returns right like you know like I always think about this with like if I hear somebody's a pro blackjack player I'm like first of all I don't even know if that's act technically a thing I don't know if blackjack is like a game you can get an edge in anymore but secondly if you're that good and that smart like couldn't you just apply it to an easier game and made more money like don't you think about that for yourself yeah
+You've applied your brain to buying HVAC companies as private equity and gotten better returns, right?
+I always think about this: if I hear somebody's a *"pro blackjack player,"* I'm like—first of all, I don't even know if that's actually a thing.
+I don't know if blackjack is a game you can get an edge in anymore.
+Secondly, if you're that good and that smart, couldn't you just apply it to an easier game and make more money?
+Don't you think about that for yourself?

 Haralabos Voulgaris